 A judge for the U.S. District Court for the Northern District of Georgia denied a request to temporarily block the line-warming ban in Georgia’s voter suppression law enacted in 2021 for the 2022 midterm elections.
 Even though the judge found that the plaintiffs showed that the line-warming ban outside of the immediate vicinity of polling places is likely unconstitutional and that they met all the standard requirements for a preliminary injunction, he declined to block it due to the Purcell principle because he found it was too close to the fall elections.
 The district court’s order was released on Aug.
 18, 2022; the midterm elections are scheduled for Nov.
 8, 2022.

 Two Arizona Republicans challenged the use of electronic voting machines in Arizona and sought to ban them in the upcoming November midterm election.
 A judge for the U.S. District Court for the District of Arizona dismissed the lawsuit for raising “vague” and “speculative” claims, but also pointed to the Purcell principle and explained that, even if the court didn’t toss the case, given the imminence of the November midterm elections the “request [for] a complete overhaul of Arizona’s election procedures” is implausible.
 The district court released its order on Aug.
-2, 2022, the same day as Arizona’s primary elections.
+26, 2022.

 In March 2022, a judge for the U.S. District Court for the Northern District of Florida blocked three provisions of the state’s voter suppression law, Senate Bill 90, and placed the state under preclearance requirements before enacting certain election laws for the next 10 years.
 The 11th U.S. Circuit Court of Appeals paused the lower court’s order while it decides the state’s appeal, thereby reinstating the three previously blocked provisions and halting preclearance requirements.
 The 11th Circuit judges held that, even though the Supreme Court “has never specified precisely what it means to be ‘on the eve of an election’ for Purcell purposes,” they must apply Purcell here and this case fits within time limits suggested by the principle.
 The district court’s order was released on March 30, 2022; the 11th Circuit’s order was released on May 6, 2022 and the state’s primary elections were held on Aug.
 23, 2022.